magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

 /**
  * Steps:
- * 1. Log in to Admin
+ * 1. Log in to Admin.
- * 2. Open the Search Synonym page
+ * 2. Open the Search Synonym page.
- * 3. Click the 'New Synonym Group' button
+ * 3. Click the "New Synonym Group" button.
- * 4. Enter data according to a data set
+ * 4. Enter data according to a data set.
+For each variation the synonyms must have unique identifiers.
- * 5. Click the 'Save Synonym Group' button
+ * 5. Click the "Save Synonym Group" button.
+ * 6. Check that a message about successful saving is appeared.
  */
 class CreateSynonymEntityTest extends Injectable
 {
     /**
      * Search Synonyms Index page.
      *
-     * @var synonymsIndex
+     * @var SynonymsIndex
      */
     private $synonymsIndex;

     /**
      * New Synonym Group page.
      *
-     * @var synonymsNew
+     * @var SynonymsNew
      */
     private $synonymsNew;